HIST-1302 Β· Unit 01 Β· Ch. 17–20

 Obj 11: Great Migration & New Immigration

-Great Migration: Large movement of African Americans from the rural South to northern industrial cities, driven by Jim Crow laws, racial violence, and the promise of jobs and education.
-They faced discrimination in the North too β€” segregated into low-wage jobs and poor neighborhoods.
+Great Migration: Large movement of African Americans from the rural South to northern industrial cities, driven by Jim Crow laws, racial violence, and the promise of jobs.

-New Immigration (1880s–1900s): Shifted from Northern/Western Europe (Germany, Ireland) to Southern/Eastern Europe (Italy, Poland, Russia, Jewish immigrants).
-Nativism β€” anti-immigrant sentiment β€” rose in response.
-The Chinese Exclusion Act (1882) had already banned Chinese immigration.
-Social Darwinism was used to justify discrimination.
+Immigration shifted from Northern/Western Europe (Germany, Ireland) to Southern/Eastern Europe (Italy, Poland, Russia).
+Nativism rose in response.
+Chinese Exclusion Act (1882) β€” first major immigration restriction law.

-Great Migration nativism Chinese Exclusion Act 1882 Ellis Island
+Great Migration nativism Chinese Exclusion Act 1882

-Obj 12: Social Reform, Leisure & Gender
+Obj 12: Social Reform Movements

 Obj 13: The "Gilded Age"